-Since TripAdvisor owns several domains to cover suffixes from several countries, the data was collected from the TripAdvisor.com website, as the .com is considered the base site where there are reviews belonging to users from every part of the world.
-Then, it was necessary to filter the information by location, i.e. Las Vegas, Nevada, and more specifically filtering by hotels in the Strip avenue.
 As a result, a list of 21 different hotels was displayed, allowing to choose a hotel at a time in order to extract the data from each one of them.
 When opening one of the chosen hotels' pages, access is gained to various information regarding the hotel, such as its address, general quality rating, individual reviews, photos and videos from both the hotel and the previous customers and also the hotel's features.
-Once the hotel is selected, the procedure undertaken consisted in collecting the data by extracting two reviews per month from the year of 2015, repeating this process for all the 21 hotels.
-The uniform distribution of the reviews spanned through the different months provides data for building a model that also considers the seasonality effect known of tourism (Song & Li, 2008).
+Once the hotel was selected, the procedure undertaken consisted in collecting the data by extracting two reviews per month from the year of 2015, repeating this process for all the 21 hotels.
+The uniform distribution of the reviews spanned through the different months provided data for building a model that also considered the seasonality effect known of tourism (Song & Li, 2008).
 Starting by filtering the time of the year for the period of stay (Dec-Feb; Mar-May; Jun-Aug; Sep-Nov), the search focused on selecting the most completed reviews in order to provide all the information and variables needed until the 24 reviews per year were accomplished.
-After choosing the reviews, all the features identified from each review, including user characteristics, were collected into a single table, including the score, as it is showed in Figure 1 where each square represents a fragment of data collected.
+After choosing the reviews, all the features identified from each review, including user characteristics, were collected into a single table, including the score, as it is shown in Figure 1 where each square represents a fragment of data collected.
 The textual review was also collected, in case it would be needed in future research.
-The numbers identify the feature extracted enumerated under parenthesis in the column "origin" of Table 1 exhibits the features collected, identified by the "origin" equals to "extracted", with the parenthesized numbering in the same column corresponding to the locations from where each feature was collected, as identified in Figures 1 to 4.
-The source type groups features into three categories, review features, user features, and hotel features, whereas the data type relates to the types of values that can be assumed by each feature, with categorical type corresponding to a fixed number of enumerated values (e.g., the "gym" feature can assume "yes" or "no") and numerical type corresponding to an ordinal numbered feature.
-Dates are a particular type of numerical features due to its format restrictions, while "text" type corresponds to unstructured data (here reserved for the "review text").
+The numbers identify the feature extracted enumerated under parenthesis in the column "origin" of Table 1.